Experience-Monks/web-audio-player/README.md

 - Adding a few more events
 - Supporting pause/play with buffered sources if possible
 - Supporting caching or re-using the XHR response
+- Supporting a list of formats like OGG, WAV, MP3

 Please open an issue or PR if you wish to discuss a new feature.